 How To Begin

 Start by placing all the parts into a stockpot (with a lid) and just cover the bones with water.
 Add 1/5 c. cider vinegar (I use Bragg’s organic vinegar) to help the bones to break down, giving up their minerals, collagen, and gelatin into the water.
 After an hour or so of the acid soak, turn on the heat and lightly simmer it (no rolling boil) on low for 12 hours or overnight if you wish.
 Your home will smell absolutely marvelous!
-This is the way women have cooked for centuries.
+This is the way we have cooked for centuries.

 If need be, take 30 seconds 2 or 3 times to skim off any foam that forms.